rdcavanha/react-typescript-boilerplate/README.md

 Simply clone this project with:
 `git clone https://github.com/rdcavanha/react-typescript-boilerplate.git`

-Then open the terminal/command line and then type:
+Then open the terminal/command line and type:
 ```
 npm i
 npm start